 Developing a substance abuse disorder is not a character flaw or a sign of weakness.
 To overcome the problem, you need more than willpower.
 Long-term use of alcohol and illicit or certain prescription drugs can cause changes in the brain, leading to intense cravings and a compulsive desire to use.
 This can make sobriety seem like a tall order.
 However, it is never too late to start your recovery journey, no matter how bad your addiction seems.
 Even for those whose previous attempts at recovery have been unsuccessful, Southside Medical Center in Atlanta, GA offers treatment and support that work.

 1. Freedom From Physical Dependency

 Once you develop a substance abuse disorder, your body grows accustomed to functioning with alcohol or drugs.
 When you stop using, your body reacts with upsetting effects.
 These effects are also known as withdrawal symptoms.
-Since they are unpleasant and cause a lot of discomfort, many people prefer to keep using to avoid experiencing withdrawal symptoms.
+Since they are unpleasant and cause a lot of discomforts, many people prefer to keep using them to avoid experiencing withdrawal symptoms.

 This creates a vicious cycle of physical dependency and substance abuse.
 Sobriety breaks this cycle, relieving you from physical dependency and the constant fear of nasty withdrawal symptoms.

 2. Avoid Legal Problems